ealva-com/ealvalog/README.md

    6. Minimize framework layers and only add heavier lower layers as needed (async logging, logging to file, database, etc.)
    7. Support Android logger and java.util.logging initially, with others added if/when necessary.

+This library was originally written in Java but has been ported to Kotlin.
+The original Java API was very much like other logging frameworks, very fat with lots of convenience methods.
+The Kotlin version strips away most of this API and moves the fat interface into a separate module for Java clients.
+The Java interface, which is build on top of the Kotlin interface, is also extensible to provide custom logging methods.

  Result
  ------

   1. Object creation at the log site is zero (client code aside).
-If a custom LoggerWrapper subclass is developed by the client, even logging primitives as format arguments will create zero objects unless the logging passes level checks and filters.
-A LoggerWrapper subclass requires minimal code and is entirely optional.
+The Kotlin interface uses inline extension functions so no object creation, calculations for log info, or formatting, occurs until level checks and filters pass.
+For Java, if a custom JLogger subclass is developed by the client, even logging primitives as format arguments will create zero objects unless the logging passes level checks and filters.
+A JLogger subclass requires minimal code and is entirely optional.
   2. eAlvaLog provides filtering using LogLevel, Throwable, and Markers at the most outer layer to short-circuit logging as quickly as possible.
 If the statement will not ultimately be logged, objects are not created.
   3. Object creation inside the framework is minimized via thread local Formatter/StringBuilder/log records.
   4. Android clients may use the eAlvaLog-android library alone, which is a very thin facade over Android logging.
 It handles such things as tag creation, log statement formatting, call site location...
 A debug log handler is provided along with an example of creating a release handler for things such as Crashlytics integration.
-  5. Android clients may also use a the eAlvaLog-jdk facade along with an Android LoggerHandler.
+  5. Android clients may also use the eAlvaLog-jdk facade along with an Android LoggerHandler.
 This provides the ability to mix logging styles using the eAlvaLog facade.
 For example, one part of the application can log straight to the Android logger and another part, such as a library, can log to a rotating set of files.
 This is easily configured using some combination of Handlers, Filters, and/or
   Markers.
   6. Markers are provided in each facade implementation and are available to filtering and formatters to be presented in log output.
   7. One design goal of eAlvaLog is to keep as much configuration code out of the framework as possible.
 Instead it is expected dependencies will be injected either by provided helper classes or client code.
-This area is still largely TBD, but separation of concern keeps the logging code much more simple.
+This area is still largely TBD, but separation of concerns keeps the logging code much more simple.
   8. The underlying formatting code uses java.util.Formatter printf style formatting.
 We chose this for much greater flexibility in formatting and to remove client code we found in applications and libraries that formats information specifically for logging.
-The result is pushing formatting down into the framework, providing very flexible formatting options, but this implementation is heavier than very simple parameter substitution found in other logging frameworks.
-We have found our contention with logging being unnecessary object creation at the call site when logging does not occur and at lower framework levels.
-Once it is determined logging will occur, the I/O processing greatly exceeds the formatting code.
-Async logging (TBD) greatly removes any concern over this style of formatting as it moves formatting off to another thread, process, or computer.
+The result is pushing formatting down into the framework, providing very flexible formatting options.
+The framework uses a thread local formatter/string builder combination to greatly reduce object creation.
+All formatting is done into a reused, per-thread, StringBuilder.
   9. The resulting libraries are very small.
+  10. After a rewrite to directly support Kotlin style logging, the Logger interface was reduced to 6 properties and 3 functions.
+Kotlin clients use inline extension functions which push a very small amount of code into the client but provide even greater flexibility/control at the log site.
+For example, including log location information can be controlled per log statement and is done via the plus unary operator.
+A layer built on top of the Kotlin classes provides the standard Java style logging interface and it is also easily extended to provide even tighter control over object creation, eg. keeping primitives unboxed until the logging actually occurs.